 Whether you want a running watch for music, maps, soaking up kudos on Strava or with big battery to tackle ultras, here are our top running watch picks.

 Garmin or Polar?
 Is the Apple Watch the best watch for runners?
 In this video, we help you find the best running watch for you.
-Whether you have lots of money to spend or you’re on a strict budget, Mike and Nick take you through the best options available right now.
+Whether you have lots of money to spend or you’re on a strict budget, we take you through the best options available right now.

 Run Tested: Top picks from our running watch reviews